Grouflon/3rd_training_lua/README.md

 ## Changelog
 ### v0.9 (???)
+- [Feature] Projectiles are now blocked/parried
 - [Feature] The dummy will now counter-attack on landing after an air recovery
 - [Feature] Yun's Genei Jin is now fully blocked/parried
+- [Improvement] When loading a save state, the recording state is reset to a useful state depending on the state you were before
 - [Bugfix/Improvement] All characters can now block/parry meaties and all first frame wake up hits
 - [Bugfix/Improvement] Fixed a lot of bugs in the overall blocking/parrying/counter-attack system
 - [Bugfix/Improvement] Revamped the wake-up / fast wake-up triggering and counter-attack system to be more reliable and maintainable